VIOLIST

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing.
 A social and environmental activist, she believes in the responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-Zoe studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
-Since arriving at SFCM in Fall 2022, she has served three times as principal violist of the SFCM Orchestra.
+Yost studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
+Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra.
 Her activities at SFCM include semesterly recitals, often featuring her own compositions.
-Deeply committed to new music, Zoe performed fifteen works by living composers in the 2023-24 season, plus four of her own.

 Her past viola teachers include Kerri Ryan, Sheila Browne, Esme Allen-Creighton, and Kathleen Hastings.
-In February 2024, she was the winner of SFCM’s Low Strings Concerto Competition, and previously received awards in the Telegraph Players Chamber Competition, the Caprio Young Artists Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
+She has performed alongside artists including Stefan Jackiw, the Academy of St. Martin in the Fields, and members of the Telegraph, Esmé, Harlem, and Jasper Quartets.
+In February 2024, she was the winner of SFCM’s Low Strings Concerto Competition, and previously received awards in the Caprio Young Artists Competition and Grand Prize Virtuoso Bonn and Salzburg Competitions.

-Zoe is a dedicated composer, and also a choral conductor, a published poet, and a novelist.
-When not involved with the arts, she enjoys hiking, traveling, and reading.
+Yost is a dedicated composer, and also a choral conductor, poet, and novelist.

 300 words